Claudia has been traveling to the Outer Banks of North Carolina for over 20 years.

 For me, the beach is pretty much the best vacation destination ever.
 Don't get me wrong, I enjoy visiting other places as well, but when summer starts rolling around, I can just feel the sun in my hair and the sand in my toes.

 As a family, we like to take different vacations each year, so we try to alternate between the beach and the mountains.

 Every other year we start planning our beach vacation and we research various beaches we might want to visit.
 Inevitably, every single time, we decide to go back to the Outer Banks in North Carolina.
 We've gone since we've been married and both my husband and I went separately before we even knew each other.

 It's an absolutely spectacular place to visit, and for us, it feels like we are going home, especially as we drive down the highway and get closer and closer to all of the familiar landmarks we love so much.

-After years of visiting the Outer Banks I've come to realize that there are definitely some pitfalls that visitors can avoid with a just a little bit of research.
+After years of visiting the Outer Banks, I've come to realize that there are definitely some pitfalls that visitors can avoid with just a little bit of research.

 I hope these recommendations will help you if you are planning to visit.

 Mistake #1 - Staying in Kitty Hawk, Kill Devil Hills or Nags Head